Evolving-Solutions/page_builder/README.md

-This is the Page Builder for Evolving Solutions Platform bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and GrapesJS.
+# Page Builder for Evolving Solutions Platform.

+This services has been bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and GrapesJS.

 ## Getting Started